Question

 Resume Experts • 10+ Years Experience

-The word "negotiate" describes the process of discussing terms to reach agreements or resolve disputes.
-While it's a valuable skill, using this word repeatedly on your resume can make your accomplishments sound routine rather than impactful.
+The word "negotiate" describes the process of discussing and reaching agreements through compromise and strategic communication.
+While it's a valuable skill in business, using this word repeatedly on your resume can make you sound repetitive and generic.

-Negotiate isn't necessarily a bad word to include on your resume—it's just not as powerful as other action verbs that can better showcase your specific achievements.
-The term can sometimes sound passive or suggest you merely participated in discussions rather than driving results.
+Negotiate is not a bad word to have on your resume, it's just not as impactful as other action verbs that can better demonstrate your specific achievements.
+The word itself is fairly common and doesn't distinguish you from other candidates who also claim negotiation skills.

-I've compiled powerful synonyms you can use instead of "Negotiate" to make your resume stand out to hiring managers and demonstrate your ability to drive favorable outcomes through strategic discussions and relationship building.
+I've compiled powerful synonyms you can use instead of Negotiate that will make your resume stand out to hiring managers and better showcase your deal-making abilities.

 Better Alternatives to Use Instead